Learn

 Given the limited inventory at certain price points and house sizes, you might need to be flexible and expand your buying wish list if inventory is low in your area.
 The trend points to people selling their large homes and downsizing, so if that is also your intent, you'll need to be prepared for competition on both the selling and buying sides.

-Hottest real estate markets for 2022
+Hottest real estate markets

 Before you put your home on the market—and decide where to search for you new one—it's helpful to understand current geographic trends in the housing market.
-One trend is clear: The hottest and most desirable markets to buy a home in the U.S. in 2022 are mostly located here in the Southeast.
+One trend is clear: The hottest and most desirable markets to buy a home in the U.S. in 2022 were mostly located here in the Southeast.

-Tampa, FL, is expected to be the No. 1 real estate market in the country for home buyers from a combination of forecasted home value growth, how quickly homes are selling, the demand for homes, and a strong job market.10 Here are the top 10 markets, with most of them in the Southeast:
+Tampa, FL, was expected to be the No. 1 real estate market in the country for home buyers from a combination of forecasted home value growth, how quickly homes are selling, the demand for homes, and a strong job market.10 Here are the top 10 markets, with most of them in the Southeast:

 - Tampa, FL